Belgrano Norte Line: State-run services

 In March 2015, the Ministry of Transport announced the purchase of Alerce trains manufactured by the Emepa Group, the first train completely built in Argentina, to run on the Belgrano Norte Line.
 A fleet of 20 diesel multiple units were to be built and put into operation as an express service covering the Retiro-Boulogne Sur Mer section, with only two intermediate stops, Ciudad Universitaria and Aristóbulo del Valle.
 For a second phase of the project, the service would be extended to Pilar.
 Construction of the first train was completed in the Grupo Emepa's workshops at Chascomús in March 2015.

 The new service with Alerce DMUs started operations on 13 July 2015 with three Alerce trains, with the other 17 trains added to the line at a rate of one per month as they were completed by Emepa.
 The trains run from Del Viso to Retiro with a journey time of 65 minutes.
 The Alerce DMUs' comfort features include HVAC and Wi-Fi.
 Unlike the rest of the line, the service is operated by the state-owned Trenes Argentinos rather than Ferrovías.

-The service begins at Retiro Belgrano railway station and stops at the University of Buenos Aires' Ciudad Universitaria campus, Aristóbulo del Valle and terminates at Del Viso in Pilar Partido with prices ranging from AR$ 1.50 to AR$17 with a SUBE card and AR$3 to AR$34 without a SUBE card.
+The service begins at Retiro Belgrano railway station and stops at the University of Buenos Aires' Ciudad Universitaria campus, Aristóbulo del Valle and terminates at Del Viso in Pilar Partido with prices (as of July 2025) ranging from AR$ 1.50 to AR$17 with a SUBE card and AR$3 to AR$34 without a SUBE card.
 The service's route was altered from its original plans, skipping the Boulogne Sur Mer station and the proposed new station at Aeroparque Jorge Newbery airport that was not built.

+In January 2024, a new station, "Cecilia Grierson" (named after the first woman to receive a Medical Degree in Argentina) was opened in Pilar Partido.
+The station (which originally was given the name "Panamericana") is located on km 46 of Acceso Norte as an intermediate stop between Del Viso and Villa Rosa stations.
+The opening was delayed several times so works took more than 10 years.
+It is the first Belgrano Norte station since the inauguration of Tierras Altas in 1988, when the line was still operated by the defunct company Ferrocarriles Argentinos.